Fiber optic internet install

 • You can also hire a title insurance company or private title searcher to provide a comprehensive report about easements.

-Temporary parking restrictions allow crews to safely access and work in different construction areas.
-We realize this is an inconvenience, and we'll do our best to complete work as quickly as possible and remove No Parking zones from the neighborhood.
+Temporary parking restrictions allow crews to access and work in different construction areas safely.
+We realize this is an inconvenience, and we do our best to complete work as quickly as possible.

-When work is happening near your house, it’s getting close!
 Service will be available for installation once a group of homes or businesses are collectively connected to the systems and we’ve completed testing.
-Ziply Fiber will attempt to contact you as soon as possible so you can schedule installation at your address.
+Ziply Fiber will attempt to contact you as soon as possible to sign up for service and schedule an installation at your address.